 - Capture incredible photos with a visit to a panoramic viewpoint

 It’s into the Wild West today as we travel past cacti, rocky plateaus and the iconic desert backdrop of Monument Valley.
 Packed with stone spires and mesas (flattop mountains), the valley is also home to Navajo culture.
 Learn about the American Indian and Navajo way of life as the group visits the Navajo Tribal Park with a Local Guide.
 Your jaw will drop as we travel through a narrow gorge to the Painted Desert, where colorful rock formations dot the desert.
 Get your camera ready for a rock shaped exactly like a Mexican sombrero (hat).
 Cruise into Colorado this afternoon and pull into the hip mountain town of Durango, the gateway to the Rocky Mountains.

-Get into the region’s outdoor lifestyle in an adrenaline-pumping river-rafting optional or choose to discover the back country and an old mine on a four wheel drive excursion.
+Get into the region’s outdoor lifestyle in an adrenaline-pumping river-rafting optional or choose to take the laid back approach on the Horse back trail ride.

 This afternoon, it’s a total change of scene when we enter New Mexico, where sun-baked earthen brick buildings stand out against the bright blue sky.
 When we pull into Albuquerque, you’ve got time before dinner to uncover the city’s Spanish heritage.
 Check out the pueblo (old town), where the original settlement still stands, as well as small shops that sell knick-knacks, antiques and souvenirs.

 - Snowmobiles - Single or Double Rider (seasonal) Single - USD $80.00, Double USD $100.00

 - Horse Back Trail Ride (Seasonal) USD $80.00